Lion House Rolls

 - In the large bowl of an electric mixer or in a separate glass bowl, combine the water and the milk powder and stir so the milk dissolves.

-- Add the yeast to this mixture while water and milk is still warm.
+- Add the yeast to this mixture while water and milk are still warm.
+Add a pinch of sugar to help the yeast proof.
 Let the yeast proof (dissolve and start to react) for a couple of minutes.
 It helps to cover it with a towel to get it to proof.
 It should look foamy (see Notes for more information).

 - Next, add the sugar, salt, butter, egg and 2 cups of the flour.
 Mix on low speed of mixer until ingredients are wet, then turn to medium speed and mix for 2 minutes.
 Stop the mixer and add 3 more cups of flour (now 5 cups total added so far) then mix on low speed until the ingredients are wet, then turn mixer on medium speed and mix for 2 minutes to knead.
 The dough will be getting stiffer.